alexkorsky/CarND-LaneLines-P1/README.md

 My pipeline consisted of 6 steps.

-- create grayscale image
+- create grayscale image (CV2 method)
-- apply Gaussian blur
+- apply Gaussian blur (CV2 method)
-- apply Canny Edge finder
+- apply Canny Edge finder (CV2 method)
-- apply proper plolygon mask to leave only the region pertinent to driving line separators
+- apply proper plolygon mask to leave only the region pertinent to driving line separators (nice deducive work on most appropriate polygon shape)
-- apply  Hough transform to identify line segments
+- apply  Hough transform to identify line segments (HOuh transforms are extremely cool tool for identifying lines.
+Read up on it)
 - extrapolate the line segments marked by the Hough transform to create just two lines the left and the right